 When using the product, the safety rules must be followed.
 For your own safety and that of bystanders, you must read and fully understand these instructions before operating the product.
-You should attend a professionally organised course on the use and maintenance of chainsaws, preventative actions, and first aid.
+You should attend a professionally organized safety course in the use, preventative actions, first-aid and maintenance of chainsaws.
 Please keep these instructions safe for later use.